It’s wildfire season.

 Depending on your situation, you may also want to put other protective layers on as well.
 Think eye goggles, long sleeves, and hats.

-9. Eat & drink for holistic support and detox.
+9. What to eat & drink for holistic support and detox.

 I strongly believe in avoidance first and detox second.
 That being said, there are obviously some environmental toxicants you just cannot avoid.
 You still have to breathe, whether the air is dirty or not!